Oghma-Infinium/apostasy.githubio/index.md

 ### When starting a New Character

 {: .warning }
 > If you have played a character already and then exit to the main menu, do _not_ attempt to start a new character in the same session.
 Instead, quit entirely out of Skyrim and restart it from there.
-If you do not do so, the game will not operate properly and you will get errors such as 'please restart the economy' or 'Honed Metal has crashed.'
+If you do not do so, the game will not operate properly and you will get errors such as 'Failed to start Dialogue Quest'.
 >
 > This *isn't* a bug with the modlist.
 Skyrim does not handle you playing one character, returning to the menu, and then starting a second.
 This is because Skyrim doesn't unload all of the previous games scripts and can cause severe issues with your new play-through (hotkeys not working, broken economy, merchants with no gold, or your character leveling up when they shouldn't be).
 >